Chechol27/UnityGameFramework/Documentation/Wiki/GameMode.md

 - win score of 8
 - Time limit of 5 minutes (in seconds to better work with Unity's `Time.deltaTime`)

+additionally, since this is a local 2 player vs, let's make it so both players can play on the same keyboard, for that we'll make an array of strings that represent which input mappings are used for which player based on their index

 ```csharp
 using UnityGameFramework.Game.State;
 using UnityGameFramework.Game.State.Core;